nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![NGINX aaS](media/nginx-azure-icon.png)  |![Docker](media/docker-icon.png)  |![Nginx Cafe](media/cafe-icon.png)

 1. Open Azure portal within your browser and then open your resource group.
 Click on your NGINX for Azure resource (nginx4a) which should open the Overview section of your resource.
-From the left pane click on `NGINX Configuration`.
+From the left pane click on `NGINX Configuration` under settings.

 1. Click on `+ New File`, to create a new Nginx config file.
 Name the new file `/etc/nginx/conf.d/cafe-docker-upstreams.conf`.